Have you ever noticed the "HTTP" or "HTTPS" at the beginning of a URL in your browser? Well, what is HTTP and what is HTTPS? How are they different?

 This key is used to turn plain text into cipher text, to encrypt data, and acts as a lock to encrypt the data.
 It also confirms the owner of a private key.
 Distribution of public keys to browsers is done with Certificates.

 Then, each public key has a unique private key and they work as a pair.
 You use this key to decrypt information.
 Data encrypted with a public key can only be decrypted by the corresponding unique private key.

 It is this unique private key that unlocks the lock and decrypts the data.
 A private key also confirms that the information is yours.
 This key is kept private, stored and available only to its owner.

 A secure connection is set up and certificates are exchanged before any actual data is transfered.

 The client types in the URL of the webpage they want to access.
 The webpage's server sends over the TLS or SSL certificate that contains the public key to start the connection.
 The client and server go through a lot of back and forth (called a TLS/SSL handshake) until they establish a secure session.

 In this article we learned what HTTPS is, how it works, and how it is different (and more secure) than HTTP.

 To recap, HTTPS is the secure version of HTTP, the basic network protocol for sending hypertext over the web.

-In HTTPS there are additional steps for security, such as TSL/SSL certificates and the TSL/SSL handshake.
+In HTTPS there are additional steps for security, such as TLS/SSL certificates and the TLS/SSL handshake.